Blandaren123/My-restaurant/README.md

 # Teds

 Teds is a gym place where all kinds of people can start to train.
-People from 16 years and above can join us on the website.
+People from 16 years and above can join us on the website. asdasd

 Teds is a website that will be targeted towards people who want to join a great Gym and for those with different schedules in life, accessibility is important because of 24 hours open time.